woodenfox/legendfall/README.md

 The promise of Legendfall is a game that you can learn by plying rather than requiring a deep knowledge of one or more rulebooks.
 The game is best started with Encounter 0 (https://www.legendfall.com/encounter-0), this setup encounter will walk you through character creation and bring you into the universe.
 The first 10 Encounters are designed to give you not only an introduction to the game but also build your map and monster library so that you can create and improvose your own encounters.

 # Mastergear
+Legendfall is brought to life by giving players special roles.
+When a player takes on a role, their character holds a piece of equipment known as Mastergear.
+If you are playing with more than four players, one or more players may not have mastergear, but that’s ok!
+Roles are not fixed; players can swap Mastergear at the start of each encounter.
 | Role + Description                                                                                                                                                                                                                                                                                                          | Image                                                                                               |
 |------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|-----------------------------------------------------------------------------------------------------|
 | **The Storyteller** - This player is the voice of the narrator, NPCs, and sets the difficulty of any social interaction checks.
 The most important quality of a Storyteller is a strong/clear voice.
 The storyteller is a social and charisma focused role, less focused on the rules.                                       | <img src="https://cdn.legendfall.com/cardImages/final/300dpi/mastergear-book-of-the-storyteller.jpg" width="100%" alt="Storyteller Card">                                                                                                 |